vatpac-technology/sops/docs/2607-update/index.md

 - The Standard Assignable Departure Headings and Departure Frequencies have changed.
 - The R405 restricted area (over Sydney Harbour & the Parramatta River) has been retired, replaced with R407.
 R407 has similar, but not identical, boundaries.

+!!! tip
+    To reduce ambiguity in radio communications, the airport will be exclusively referred to as **Kingsford Smith Airport** in all phraseology.

+    !!! phraseology
+        **ML ACD**: "QFA454, cleared to *Kingsford Smith* via DOSEL, flight planned route."

 Please see the **[Sydney (YSSY) SOPs](../aerodromes/classc/sydney)** for full details about aerodrome operations.

 ##### Bankstown Airport (YSBK) Changes